jjt/jjt.github.io/_posts/2013-11-14-easy-angular-development-yeoman-generator-angular.md

  ⬢ angular-route.js
 ```

-We'll now see approximately 20 metric assloads of output to the screen while Yeoman scaffolds out our project and pulls down npm and Bower modules.
-If that finishes okay, we'll have our development environment all set up!
+We'll now see approximately 20 metric assloads of output to the screen while Yeoman takes a minute to scaffold out our project and pull down npm and Bower modules.
+If that finished okay, we'll have our development environment all set up.

 Here are some relevant directories/files that Yeoman made for us: